 - Excellent email tools as well for sending reminders or status updates

-- Allows you to interact with your audience using polls, a chatbox, and other stuff
+- Allows you to interact with your audience using polls, and much more

 - You can pre-record webinar content or deliver live presentations depending on your preference.
 You can also mix and match these content types as you need